-This story can serve as a reminder that when your heart is directed to God’s Kingdom with your firstfruits, then you are in alignment with Him.
-Keep your sight on God and His kingdom… First!
+This story serves as a reminder that when your heart is directed to God’s Kingdom with your firstfruits, then you are in alignment with Him.
+Keep your sight on God and His Kingdom… First!

 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”—Matthew 6:33 (emphasis added)

-Modern customs of Shavuot are done with symbolism and intentionality.
+Modern customs of Shavuot are intentional and symbolic…

 The Bible teaches that the Israelites had three days to prepare to receive the Torah at Mount Sinai.
-To ready themselves for the momentous occasion, they were instructed to wash their clothes and to stay ritually pure.
+To ready themselves for the revelatory occasion they were instructed to wash their clothes and stay ritually pure.

-The timeline suggests that the Festival of Weeks—Shavuot—and the gift of the Law fall at the same time.
+The timeline for the Festival of Weeks—Shavuot—and the gift of the Torah fall during the same time.

 “In the third month after the children of Israel had gone out of the land of Egypt, on the same day, they came to the Wilderness of Sinai.”—Exodus 19:1

-Shavuot is the perfect time to honor and reestablish God’s Law in our hearts and minds.
-Customarily, a study of the Torah would start at dusk and carry on throughout the night, as a remembrance of that preparation time at Mount Sinai.
+As to the customs of Shavuot, this tradition of an all-night Torah study is a great reminder to honor and reestablish God’s Law in your heart and mind.
+The study would start at dusk and carry on throughout the night, as a remembrance of that preparation time at Mount Sinai.